zilishen/documentation/content/nms/acm/getting-started/publish-api-proxy.md

 ---
-title: "Publish an API Proxy and Developer Portal"
+title: "Publish an API Proxy"
 date: 2022-07-15T10:23:41-06:00
 # Description
 # Add a short description (150 chars) for the doc.
 Include keywords for SEO.
 # The description text appears in search results and at the top of the doc.
-description: "Learn how to use NGINX Management Suite API Connectivity Manager to publish an API Proxy with a Developer Portal."
+description: "Learn how to use NGINX Management Suite API Connectivity Manager to publish an API Proxy."
 # Assign weights in increments of 100
 weight: 300
 toc: true